gillesfabre34/genese-angular/projects/genese-angular/README.md

     }
 };
 ```
-(replace the value of 'api' by the url you need)
+(replace the value of the property `api` by your api url)

 #### 2. Import Genese module

-Import the genese module in the app.module.
+Import the genese module in the `app.module.

 * Example